New Partitioning Techniques and Faster Algorithms for Approximate Interval Scheduling: LCA for Interval Scheduling on a Single Machine

 To illustrate how to employ successor probes, we will first design a probe-based algorithm, denoted by \ProbeBased.
 Then, we will describe an exact global algorithm.
 We will modify this (exact) global algorithm to an approximate global one by partitioning time into independent regions that enable a sense of locality.
 Finally, we will introduce an LCA motivated by the approximate global algorithm.

 As mentioned before, suppose we have access to the \emph{successor probe} or $successor(x)$: ``What is the interval with the earliest endpoint, of those that start after point $x$?''
-Note that access to such a probe can be provided in $O(\log(n))$ update and probe time. \begin{lemma} There exists an algorithm (that we call \ProbeBased) that gives an optimal unweighted solution within some range $[L,R]$ with $|OPT|+1$ successor probes. \end{lemma}
+Note that access to such a probe can be provided in $O(\log(n))$ update and probe time.
+Due to the limited capabilities of probing without bookkeeping, our LCA results will require assuming a bounded coordinate system as was requited for results in the prior work of \cite{henzinger2020dynamic}.
+In particular, our LCA results assume that all jobs have length at least $1$ and the starting/ending times are withing $[0,N]$. \begin{lemma} There exists an algorithm (that we call \ProbeBased) that gives an optimal unweighted solution within some range $[L,R]$ with $|OPT|+1$ successor probes. \end{lemma}

 \begin{proof} We now describe \ProbeBased algorithm.

 It is a classic result that an optimal solution for unweighted interval \MaxIS is achieved by greedily choosing the interval with earliest ending point among those that start after the last chosen ending point.
 We use such probes to easily simulate a greedy algorithm for the optimal solution within range $[L,R]$.
 We start by making a successor probe $successor(L)$.
 If this interval has an ending point at most $R$, we let that interval be the first one in our optimal solution.
 Otherwise, the optimal solution is of size zero.
 Now, we calculate the optimal solution within the range $[ending\_point(successor(L)), R]$ in the same way.
 Thus, we repeatedly make successor probes at the ending point of the last interval we have chosen. \end{proof}